Course

 - References - A preliminary reference list.

-The research design should be around five pages.
-Deadline for uploading in the Collaboration Portal will be announced at the start of the seminar.
-The supervisors are assigned on the basis of the research design.
+The research design should be around three pages.
+Supervisors are assigned based on the research design.